zoontek/react-native-bootsplash/README.md

   --dark-brand=svgs/dark-brand.svg
 ```

-This tool relies on the naming conventions that are used in the `/example` project and will therefore create the following files:
+This tool relies on the naming conventions that are used in the `/example` project and will therefore create / update the following files:

 ```bash
 # Without license key